gansixeneh/FROG-2.0/wikidata-chat/README.md

 1. Open your browser and navigate to http://localhost:3000
 2. Click on "New Chat" to start a new conversation
+3. **Configure Settings**: Click the "Settings" button in the header to configure:
+   - **Use Verbalization**: When enabled, FrOG tries entity verbalization first for simple questions.
+When disabled, always uses SPARQL generation
+   - **Google Search Fallback**: When enabled, uses Google Search if Wikidata methods fail.
+When disabled, only uses Wikidata sources
-3. Type your question in the input field and press Enter
+4. Type your question in the input field and press Enter
-4. View the agent's response and real-time tracing of its reasoning process
+5. View the agent's response and real-time tracing of its reasoning process
-5. Access previous chats from the side menu
+6. Access previous chats from the side menu

 ## Example Questions